meshtastic/meshtastic/docs/getting-started/faq.md

 ### How do I pair my phone to the device if my device doesn't have a screen?

-Use [Wifi](https://meshtastic.org/docs/software/device/device-wifi) or use Bluetooth with [screenless pairing](https://github.com/meshtastic/Meshtastic-device/issues/26).
-When prompted to pair, double click on the device button and the password will be set to `123456`.
+Use [Wifi](https://meshtastic.org/docs/software/device/device-wifi) or Bluetooth with screenless pairing: before you initiate pairing, double click on the device button.
+The LED will blink 3 times in confirmation and the PIN will be set temporarily to `123456`.

 ### Can I have Bluetooth enabled and use WiFi radio?